Punitive Damages in a Nevada Personal Injury Case

 What Are Punitive Damages?

 Punitive damages are a type of compensation available when you’re hurt because of a personal injury.
 Punitive damages in Las Vegas injury cases compensate the victim above and beyond compulsory damages.
-These damages address a person’s willful negligence.
-Some examples include:

-- Drunk driving – A person chooses to drink alcohol and then drive.
+• Drunk driving: A person chooses to drink alcohol and then drive.

-- Medical malpractice – A doctor knowingly makes an error, so the patient has to return for treatment.
+• Medical malpractice: A doctor knowingly makes an error, so the patient has to return for treatment.

-- Product liability – A company wants to save money, so they cut corners, knowing the product could harm consumers.
+• Product liability: A company wants to save money, so they cut corners, knowing the product could harm consumers.

 Punitive damages are meant to punish a defendant when they’re guilty of appalling conduct for the mental anguish they cause to another person.
 They’re intended to punish the defendant’s bad behavior.
 In addition to punishment, they also serve as a warning to other people and corporations who are considering acting in ways likely to hurt others.

 A civil case can’t result in a verdict that sentences someone to jail.
 Incarceration is only possible in criminal cases.
 However, Nevada lawmakers want to ensure defendants receive a harsh penalty when they unnecessarily hurt others.
-To allow these severe penalties, Nevada lawmakers passed laws allowing punitive damages to compensate the plaintiff when serious civil wrongs are committed.

 Punitive damages aren’t based on your actual losses.
 That makes them unlike other types of damages in injury cases.
-Economic damages like medical bills and lost wages are a simple mathematical calculation based on your actual losses.
-Non-economic damages are based on the severity of your injuries.
-They’re meant to compensate you for the loss of regular use of your body and the pain and suffering that goes along with it.
+Economic damages, like medical bills and lost wages, are a simple mathematical calculation based on your actual losses.

 Unlike economic damages and non-economic damages, punitive damages aren’t meant to compensate you for anything.
 Instead, they’re intended to send a message to the other party.
 They’re not based on your injuries.
 Instead, they focus on the other party’s actions and how they cause physical pain.

 The first step to getting punitive damages is winning the case.
 When you win the case, the jury can decide if the circumstances warrant you to receive additional compensation for damages.
-You qualify if the defendant acts with any of the following:

-- Oppression – Actions that create unfair hardship for victims or take advantage of an unfair financial difference
+• Oppression: Actions that create unfair hardship for victims or take advantage of an unfair financial difference.

-- Fraud – Hiding the truth or trying to deceive victims
+• Fraud: Hiding the truth or trying to deceive victims.

-- Malice – Intentionally hurting someone or recklessly disregarding the safety of others
+• Malice: Intentionally hurting someone or recklessly disregarding the safety of others.

 The evidence that qualifies for punitive damages must be clear and convincing.
 If you are eligible for additional damages, the jury can decide whether to award you or not.
 They don’t have to grant them, even if you qualify for them.
-It’s up to the jury to decide what’s fair for the circumstance.
+It’s up to the jury to decide what’s fair for the circumstances.

 These limits don’t apply in the following cases:

-- Defective products
+• Defective products

-- An insurer who refuses to pay in bad faith
+• An insurer who refuses to pay in bad faith

-- Defamation
+• Defamation

-- Exposure to hazardous materials
+• Exposure to hazardous materials

 The jury decides if you get punitive damages.
 If either party disagrees with the decision, they can appeal it.
-The reviewing court won’t override the jury’s decision as long as sufficient grounds exist to justify it.
+The reviewing court won’t override the jury’s decision, as long as sufficient grounds exist to justify it.

 Once the jury determines punitive damages are appropriate, there’s a separate proceeding to determine how much to order.
 Since punitive damages are meant to be painful, the defendant’s financial resources are one factor that gets taken into consideration.